ngonhi/Speed-Reader/README.txt

 - Sentence that ends with a quote won't be considered as a sentence (.")

 Extra credit
 We did the focus letters.
+We also set the background color in pink.
+We added the focus line as well.